Guide to the First 30 Days of a Deployment!

 Day 28- Start a blog.
 Blogging during a deployment can be a great way to get things out.
 Don’t forget about OPSEC.

-Day 29- Take your camera out on a photo walk.
+Day 29- Take your camera out for a photo walk.
 Doesn’t matter what kind of camera.
 It will do your heart good to get out there and take some new pictures.

 Day 30- Celebrate the fact that you are now 30 days in.
 You are on your way.
 You got this deployment!
 You are making it, even if it is just a day at a time.